awslabs/aws-encryption-sdk-specification/tenets.md

 Functions need parameters to know what actions to take.
 Sometimes these parameters should have defaults.
-A parameter that has a default will take a specified value even if no value is passed.
+A parameter that has a default will take a specific value if no value is passed.

 This simplifies using the function because callers do not need